Transfusion Reaction

 - Cytomegalovirus (CMV)

-- These individuals should receive CMV-safe products.
+- Other individuals should receive CMV-safe (leukoreduced) products in utero.

 - Other transfusion-transmissible infections